 4. How long can the furlough period last?

-This is up to your employer, and ultimately the available of the government she which is ongoing at the moment (April 2020).
+This is up to your employer, and ultimately the availability of the government scheme which is ongoing at the moment (April 2020).
 The minimum period seems to be 3 weeks (as this is the minimum period of time that a claim can be submitted).

 5. Can my employer take me off furlough?

 Yes, your employer can put you in an out of furlough, on three week cycles, if this suits them.

 6. Will I be paid during furlough?

 Yes.
 If you are eligible, your employer can claim 80% of your salary from the government, excluding commission and bonuses.
 Your employer may top up your salary to 100%.

 What do I get?
 The furlough scheme provides a mechanism for calculating your average monthly basic pay.

 8. Is there a maximum monthly wage that the government will pay?

 9. Do I qualify?